agoric-labs/PlaygroundVat/README.md

 [![License][license-image]][license-url]

-This repository contains the first prototype of our object-capability-style Javascript execution environment, otherwise known as a "Vat".
+This repository contains a proof-of-concept implementation for our distributed smart contracts system.
+Contracts are written in SES, a secure subset of JavaScript.
+SES programs are deployed in _vats_, a runtime that operates consistently across single "solo" machines, permissioned/quorum clusters, or public blockchains.
+This proof-of-concept demonstrates the "solo" and "quorum" vats executing in independent machines and processes, communicating securely using ocap protocols.

+The example contracts are taken from [Distributed Electronic Rights in JavaScript](https://ai.google/research/pubs/pub40673).
+The SES runtime is enhanced so that it runs deterministically, and supports replicated consensus execution, in which a quorum of replicas must agree upon an order of incoming messages.
+The secure data connections are implemented using libp2p.

+## How to use it
 You can load code inside a Vat to create an initial object, and then that object can create other objects, or communicate with objects in other Vats.
 All of these objects are sandboxed and cannot affect the host machine except through specifically provided "endowments".
 An executable tool named `vat` is provided to create and launch these Vats.

 See [docs/objcap.md](docs/objcap.md) for an introduction to Vats and Object-Capabilities. [docs/usage.md](docs/usage.md) contains some brief